midnightbard/midnightbard.github.io/shop/live-stream-tips.md

 This is a quick checkout for tarot and oracle reading during our live stream.
-You can purchase on <a href="/lives">lives,</a> during live streams, or receive via email if you requested so.
+You can purchase a personalized tarot reading on <a href="/lives">lives,</a> and receive tarot reading on YouTube Community tab, or receive via email if you requested so.

 ***